T4KUUY4/Voron-Stuff/KlickyProbeZoffset/ReadMe.md

 7. Calibrate your z-offset the old fashioned paper way.
 Make sure to `SAVE TO PROBE` and not `SAVE TO ENDSTOP`
 8. Enjoy :)

+## Why change variable_z_endstop_ to 0 on both axis?
+* If a separate Z endstop switch is in use, specify the coordinates of the switch here (Voron).
+Set to 0 to have the probe move to center of bed

 ## What if I swap my Nozzle
 1. If you decide to swap nozzles, recalibrate your z-offset